Legally Blonde-2001

 With this film, Willis came into his own and proved to some naysayers that he is more versatile than a one-note action hero.
 He would develop even more as the years passed- think Sixth Sense (1999).

-If I may begin to summarize the complex plot, 12 Monkeys is a film about time-travel (confusing enough), that traverses from the year 2035 to the year 1990, to the year 1996, with a bevy of dreams or memories thrown in, but I am still not crystal clear on that.
+If I may begin to summarize the complex plot, 12 Monkeys is a film about time travel (confusing enough) that traverses from the year 2035 to the year 1990, then to the year 1996, with a bevy of dreams or memories thrown in, but I am still not crystal clear on that.

 Dr. Kathryn Railly (Madeleine Stowe) appears in both the 1990 and 1996 stories as a respected psychiatrist and author.
-Both she and Goines become central to the main plot and the story twists and turns as events move along.
+Both she and Goines become central to the plot, and the story twists and turns as events unfold.

-Brad Pitt was nominated for the Best Supporting Actor Oscar award for the film.
-While he provides a quirky, showy style role (actually multiple roles or personalities), complete with tics resembling a Tourette syndrome patient, the role is not one of his best.
+Brad Pitt was nominated for Best Supporting Actor at the Oscars for the film.
+While he provides a quirky, showy, multirole (or multi-personality) performance, complete with tics resembling those of a Tourette’s syndrome patient, the role is not one of his best.

-At this time (1995), Pitt was a rising star and the recognition helped him tremendously.
-But he seems slightly overact and makes the character too over-the-top.
+At this time (1995), Pitt was a rising star, and the recognition helped him tremendously.
+But he seems slightly overacted, making the character too over-the-top.

 I much prefer his more subdued work in Seven (released the same year), or future roles in Babel (2006) and Moneyball (2011).